unacast/pure-sdk-android/README.md

 **Please note that for tracking to start immediately after location permission is accepted, call Pure.startTracking() as soon as the permission is granted.**

-It's very important to ask for these permissions at the right time to get as many users as possible to opt in.
-Some guidelines and best pracices are published here: <PLACEHOLDER>
+### Onboarding

+It's important to ask for these permissions at the right time to get as many users as possible to opt in and to give a better user experience.
+Users should be presented with a reason for requesting location permission before triggering the actual OS permission dialog and you should also explain this in the terms together with how a user can opt out from tracking later on.
+Please contact Unacast if you need any language regarding this.
+There could also be scenarios where you want to trigger onboarding only for citizens of certain countries.
+Checking the country code and time zone of the device, could be a good way to do this.

 ### Check if tracking is enabled
 It's recommended to have a switch under settings in your app where the user can enable and disable tracking.
 The current status can be checked by *Pure.getIsTracking()*